elchs/LetoDBf/Readme.txt

       5.1 Connecting to the server

- Look for example given in tests/basic.prg.

- It will basically need 2 lines modification to your existing source, the rest of your application will stay as it was without LetoDBf usage.
+ NEW, experimental:
+ by providing a "rddleto.ini" ( sample file in "bin" dir ) containing a valid server IP | DNS name, [ Server = plain name or with preleading "//" and optional server port ':' ], --> your application at startup, during the init of "LETO" RDD, tries to connect to the server, and quits! if that failed.
+This approach needs no software changes.
+ Use 'DETECT' instead server IP | DNS to broadcast for server with a Leto_Detect().

+ Look for example given in tests/basic.prg: common way is to add a short sequence about "leto_Connect()" to existing source, example place it in function main().
+Take a look into 'tests/basic.prg'

- Hopefully you did not set the second param of DbUseArea( , cDriver, ... ) or used the "VIA" option of the "USE command".
-In that case remove them all.
+ Hopefully you did not set the second param of: DbUseArea( , cDriver, ... ) or used the "VIA" option of the "USE command": then remove cDriver for all WA to be used with LetoDBf.

  Most easy and highly recommended is to build your app for LetoDBf by using "letodb.hbc" for hbmk2.
  You can include it into your project HBP by adding it in an extra line, or use it at command line: